tabe/rhosa/README.md

 ## Example

-This is a simple example, based on the outline at Figure 1 of \[2\], which demonstrates how to use rhosa’s functions to find an obscure relationship between two frequencies in some time series imitated by a generative model.
+This is a simple example, based on the outline at Figure 1 of ([Villa and Tetko 2010](#ref-villa_cross-frequency_2010)), which demonstrates how to use rhosa’s functions to find an obscure relationship between two frequencies in some time series imitated by a generative model.

 With four cosinusoidal waves having arbitrarily different phases (`omega_a`, `omega_b`, `omega_c`, and `omega_d`), but sharing a couple